Most people taking vitamin D3 don’t realise they may need K2 alongside it.

 Bone Strength

 D3 is essential for calcium absorption.
 Without adequate D3, the gut absorbs as little as 10–15% of dietary calcium.
 With sufficient D3, absorption rises to 30–40%.
 Over time, chronically low D3 weakens bones, contributing to rickets in children and osteomalacia and osteoporosis in adults.
+The NHS recommends everyone in the UK consider supplementing vitamin D through autumn and winter for this reason.

 Immune Function

+Vitamin D receptors are present on virtually every immune cell.
+D3 helps regulate both the innate immune response (your first line of defence against pathogens) and the adaptive immune system.
 A 2017 meta-analysis in the BMJ analysed data from 25 randomised controlled trials and found vitamin D supplementation reduced the risk of acute respiratory tract infections, with the protective effect strongest in those who were deficient at baseline.

 Mood and Mental Health

 Low vitamin D levels are consistently associated with higher rates of depression and seasonal affective disorder (SAD).
 In the UK, where sunlight is limited for half the year, this is a particularly relevant concern.
 A 2020 meta-analysis in Nutrients found vitamin D supplementation was associated with significant improvements in depression scores compared to placebo, though researchers noted the evidence base needs larger, longer trials to draw firm conclusions.
-For a detailed look at the research, see our article on vitamin D and mood.

 Cardiovascular Health